secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 As mentioned, _SBOMs_ use standardized formats, [unfortunately with an emphasis on the plural-s of formats](https://xkcd.com/927/).
 The two most prolific standards are [_Software Package Data Exchange (SPDX)_](https://spdx.dev/), developed as a Linux Foundation Project and maintained as an ISO standard, and [_CycloneDX_](https://cyclonedx.org/), developed as an [OWASP Foundation](https://owasp.org/) project.
-Sometimes [Software Identification (SWID) Tags](https://csrc.nist.gov/projects/Software-Identification-SWID) are also regarded as a format of SBOMs, but their use is a bit diferent and they are not well supported by most tools that work with SBOMs.
+Sometimes [Software Identification (SWID) Tags](https://csrc.nist.gov/projects/Software-Identification-SWID) are also regarded as a format of SBOMs, but their use is a bit different, and they are not well-supported by most tools that work with SBOMs.
 There are some differences between _SPDX_ and _CycloneDX_ SBOMs, [documented here](https://docs.google.com/spreadsheets/d/1PIiSYLJHlt8djG5OoOYniy_I-J31UMhBKQ62UUBHKVA/edit).
 They can still be converted, for example by using the [CycloneDX CLI](https://github.com/CycloneDX/cyclonedx-cli) or the [cdx2spdx](https://github.com/spdx/cdx2spdx) tool.